NI3singh/Find-You/frontend/README.md

    ```
    example: ngrok http http://localhost:8080 --> ngrok http http://localhost:5000 (as i'm running my application on port = 5000)
    ```
-8. hit enter and used the link provided there to access your web app.
+8. Tap enter and use the link provided there to access your web app.

 ## Directory structure: